-"Develop and complete Land-based Spatial Planning".
+"Develop and complete Land-based Spatial Planning"

 This action is of key importance in ensuring coherence between actions and maintaining an integrated approach.
 Without a clear picture of the region, and an awareness of sensitive areas, population and economic pressures and other factors, sustainable development is not feasible.
-Land-based spatial planning is already underway, led by VASAB and this initiative should be strengthened, in co-ordination with the maritime spatial planning, and completed.
-(VASABDeadline for progress review: to be confirmed)
+Land-based spatial planning is already underway, led by VASAB73 and this initiative should be strengthened, in co-ordination with the maritime spatial planning, and completed.
+The VASAB Long Term Perspective for the Territorial Development of the Baltic Sea Region74 is a first contribution to that and should be taken into account by other priority coordinators with regard to spatial objectives, conditions and impacts of their actions (Lead: VASAB; Deadline for progress review: to be confirmed)